 - Avoid criticizing or sounding judgmental.
 Try not to minimize the student's concerns

-- Consider Counseling and Disability Services as a resource and discuss a referral with
+- Consider Center for Behavioral Health and Accessibility as a resource and discuss

-- If the student resists help and you are worried, contact Counseling and Disability
+- If the student resists help and you are worried, contact Center for Behavioral Health

 - Involve yourself only as far as you want to go.
 Extending oneself can be a gratifying